wp-plugins/twitter-friends-widget/readme.txt

 The default setting is 3600 seconds, (one hour), but this can be changed in the widget options.
 I would reccomend that you don't set this to 0 if you have a lot of Twitter friends, as the page load time will increase drastically.

-= Why doesn't my page update exactly after x seconds? = The plugin will only update when the page is loaded.
+= Why doesn't my page update exactly after x seconds? = The plugin will only check if it needs to be updated when the page displaying the plugin is loaded.
 So if you set the update interval to 3600 seonds, it will update the cache the next time the page is loaded after that hour has passed.

 = The RSS icon does not appear beside the subscribe link = The path to the RSS icon is hard-coded as follows:

 [your WordPress URL]/wp-contents/plugins/twitter-friends-widget/rss.png

 If you have modified your WordPress install so that your plugins are not stored in the default plugins directory, then the icon will not be found.
-Edit line 250 of twitter-friends-widget.php to reflect your current plugins directory and it should work again.
+Edit lines 245 and 273 of twitter-friends-widget.php to reflect your current plugins directory and it should work again.

 == Feedback ==
 Feedback and requests for new features are welcome.
-Just leave a comment on the plugin homepage. (http://www.paulmc.org/whatithink/wordpress/plugins/twitter-friends-widget)
+Just leave a comment on the plugin homepage. (http://www.paulmc.org/whatithink/wordpress/plugins/twitter-friends-widget) or via Twitter to @whatithink

 == Changelog ==

+= Version 2.3 =
+* Added option to enable/ disable "Subscribe to My Twitter Feed" link.
+* Added option to add link to Widget Title

 = Version 2.2 =
 * Fixed a bug where ther limit specified in the widget settings was not being applied.